-Add/Edit virtual SCSI device configuration fields Fields Description Description SCSI bus Specify either the Primary SCSI Bus or the External Se CSI Bus.
-Please note: Charon-SSP/4M has only one SCSI bus.
-SCSI ID SCSI device targe et ID: Charon-Col 74m.
-Acceptable values are a 5-bit harrow Cool device 153 between 6 and 7.
+Add/Edit virtual SCSI device configuration fields Fields Description Description SCSI bus Specify either the Primary SCSI Bus or the External SCSI Bus .
+CSI Bus.
+Please note: Char on-SSP/4M has only one SCSI bus.
+SCSI ID SCSI device target ID: row SCSI device IDs between 0 and 7. values are a 4-bit wide SCSI device IDs between 0 and 15.
 1 The SCSI targ get ID 7 is reserved for the SCSI host b ous adapter.
 It cannot be used for a user-configurable SCSI device.
-LUN ID ombination of bus, target ID (SCSI ID), and LUN ID.
+LUN ID mbination of bus, target ID (SCSI ID), and LUN ID.
 This parameter must be alid IDs are 0 through 7.
 Default value is 0.
-1 The LUNs cor nfigured for one SCSI target ID must b elong to the same virtual device type.
+1 The LUNs cor nfigured for one SCSI target ID must be elong to the same virtual device type.
 Removable Default: OFF.
 If er nabled, the emulator will start even if the ne device/file does not exist on the host.
-SCSI device Drop-down list of configurable device types.
-Available device types: type Virtual Disk: Virtual disk device backed by a container file.
+SCSI device type , configurable device types.
+Available de • Virtual Disk: Virtual disk device backed by a container file.
 Virtual CDROM: Virtual CD-ROM device backed by a container file.
 Virtual Tape: Virtual tape device backed by a container file.
 Physical Disk: Virtual disk device mapped to a physical disk or a physical disk partition on the host system.
 SCSI device path Click on the path button to specify the location of the virtual SCSI device.
 This will open a file browser.
-To sort the file be display by name, click on the corresponding heading. · Select an appropriate device or file using the file browser, or type the correct name in the file name field.
-Note: if you manually enter a device name instead of selecting a device from the file browser window, make sure that the file/device exists (relative to the path of the opened file browser) or is set to removable.
-The list below shows sample device paths for each SCSI device type option: Device type Sample device path Sample device path Virtual Disk /usr/local/vm/lela/scsi0.vdisk Virtual CDROM /usr/local/share/iso/sunos_4.1.4.iso Virtual Tape /usr/local/vm/lela/scsi1.vtape Physical Disk /dev/sda I
+To sort the file browser display by name, click on the corresponding heading. rtual SCSI device.
+This will open a file browser.
+To sort the file browser Select an appropriate device or file using the file browser, or type the correct name in the file name field.
+Note : if you manually enter a device name instead of selecting a device from the file browser window, make sure that the file/device exists (relative to the path of the opened file browser) or is set to removable.
+The list below sho ws sample device paths for each SCS I device type option: Device type Sample device path Virtual Disk /usr/local/vm/lela/scsi0.vdisk Virtual CDROM /usr/local/share/iso/sunos_4.1.4.iso Virtual Tape /usr/local/vm/lela/scsi1.vtape Physical Disk /dev/sda